Kiri23/Generate-template/README.md

 ## Overview

 Generate Template is a tool that allows you to quickly duplicate existing project templates to help you get started with new projects more efficiently.
-There are three repositories that include a Generate Template project:
+There are different designs of the project available on separate repositories, one for the command line interface (CLI) and the other for the Electron app.
+Users can download and use the version that best suits their needs and platform.

 - **Generate Template Shared Library**: A shared library that contains the common logic used by both the CLI and Electron applications.
 - **CLI Template Generator**: A command-line interface (CLI) tool that prompts the user to select a template from a list, then creates a new project from the selected template.